moonrepo/schematic/book/src/schema/array.md

 The [`ArrayType`][array] paired with [`SchemaType::Array`](https://docs.rs/schematic/latest/schematic/enum.SchemaType.html#variant.Array)
-can be used to represent a list of values of a given type, as defined by `items_type`.
+can be used to represent a variable list of homogeneous values of a given type, as defined by `items_type`.
 For example, a list of strings:

 ```rust
 use schematic::{Schematic, SchemaType, schema::ArrayType};